maryammsd/Mole/README.md

 ## Crash Reproduction Result
-When the fuzzing process is finished, you can find the output under in the docker We log all the exceptions and information about the type of the event (necessary/irrelevant) in a file called "logcat.log."
-In this file, each line starts with the *time* and declares the *start* or *end* of a callback execution.
+When the fuzzing process is finished, you can find the output in the docker.
+We log all the exceptions and information about the type of the event (necessary/irrelevant) in a file called `logcat.log.` In this file, each line starts with the *time* and declares the *start* or *end* of a callback execution.
 It contains the name of the class and callback function.
 Below is a sample part of a log file we collect:

 ````
 01-05 23:53:24.123  4858  4858 I <FUZZING>: start necessary: access$100 com.ichi2.anki.NavigationDrawerActivity